invent-framework/invent/docs/docstring_guide.md

 ### Module docstring

 The module docstring orientates the reader.
-It says what the module is for, what it offers, and roughly when each public capability is the right tool to reach for.
+It says what the module is for, what it offers, and the idiom or intent for each public capability's implementation.
 It does not document arguments or behaviour in detail - that is the job of the individual functions and classes the module exposes.